 Rag Doll is actually Ragdoll II, the son of the original Ragdoll.
-I last saw the father back in the pre-Crisis days of the JSA/JLA team-ups (those stories are good, I'll have to dig up my old issues and feature them here too).
+I last saw the father back in the pre-Crisis days of the JSA/JLA team-ups.

 I wonder what's in it?
-And I wonder why no letter to the Bat c/o GCPD since Batman is also one of his foes.
+And I wonder why no letter to the Bat since Batman is also one of his foes.
 GA must have done something atrocious, at least I'm assuming its a resentful letter - or it could be an apology.

 Okay, so they recruit Catman into the Secret Six and take him to the HQ.
 Now check out the HQ: